-Ass a staffing agency primarily, this listing might seem a bit out of place.
-But, its job search engine is quite compact.
-Especially when you are looking for basic online marketing jobs.
+As a staffing agency primarily, this listing might seem a bit out of place.
+Its job search engine is relatively compact, especially when you are looking for basic digital / online marketing jobs.

-Your chances of landing a job will increase if you choose Robert Half as the number of options is limited, but it lists a lot of good online marketing jobs.
+Your chances of landing a job will increase if you choose Robert Half as the number of options is limited, but it lists many good online marketing jobs.

 Also, it has a presence on several social media platforms, which can benefit job seekers in staying in touch with any job openings that might come up in their field of experience.

-Apart from searching with job titles, you can also look for jobs by typing keywords that are prevalent in your field of choice.
+Apart from searching with job titles, you can also look for jobs by typing keywords prevalent in your field of choice.

 If you're open to finding internships and training or short-term employment in marketing, this particular website is undoubtedly among the top choices for finding online marketing jobs.

 Snagajob's best feature is the near misses mode, which lists jobs that you almost matched with.
 It is a job site that attracts employers as it assures them of providing the best employees at the earliest.
-It is for this reason that a lot of employers from different fields come looking for employees on Snag.
+For this reason, many employers from different fields come looking for employees on Snag.